Kavipriya01/House_sales_analysis/README.md

 ### The dataset contains house sale prices for King County, which includes Seattle.
 It includes homes sold between May 2014 and May 2015.

-I have learned and implemented these modules
-- Data Wrangling
+•	Implemented Data Wrangling for further analysis

-- Exploratory Data Analysis
+•	Exploratory Data Analysis process for further analysis

-- Model Development
+•	Developed Linear Regression model using scikit-learn

-- Model Evaluation and Refinement
+•	Model Evaluation and Refinement done by Second order polynomial transform and Ridge Regession